-Once the foreskin slides back and forth easily, infection or injury to the foreskin may cause it to get stuck in the forward position and can't be retracted.
+Once the foreskin slides back and forth easily, infection or injury to the foreskin may cause it to get stuck in the forward position.
+Then it can't be retracted.
 This is called acquired phimosis.
 This condition needs to be treated.
 Circumcision will treat and prevent acquired phimosis from happening again.
-Non-surgical treatments are also available.
+Nonsurgical treatments are also available.
 Your child may need to see a urologist to discuss the options.

 If there are no symptoms, your child doesn't need any special treatment.
 Just wash the foreskin and penis daily when bathing.
 Don't try to force the foreskin back.
 Change diapers regularly.

-If you were given a steroid cream, apply as directed.
+If you were given a steroid cream, apply it as directed.

-Follow up with your healthcare provider or the urologist you have been referred to as directed.
+Follow up with your child's healthcare provider or the urologist you've been referred to as advised.

 Pain or swelling in the foreskin or penis

 Partial (dribbling) or complete blockage in the flow of urine